Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Interactive timeline showing all 5 days with core activities
 - Estimated time commitment for each day
 - Required tools and accounts highlighted
-- Option to schedule the 5 days on my calendar
+- Option to schedule the 5 days on my calendar (intensive week or spread across weeks)
+- Calendar integration for scheduled activities

 #### US-2: Daily Guided Workflow
 **As a** user following the LaunchWeek process,